Drilling Rigs (Civil): Detailed Explanation of Equipment and Applications

 • Sonic drilling rigs

 Drilling rigs play a critical role in infrastructure development and foundation construction.
-As urbanization expands and cities invest in transportation networks, high-rise buildings, and renewable energy projects, ground investigation becomes increasingly important.
+As cities expand and new projects emerge, accurate ground analysis becomes increasingly important.

-• Renewable energy installations, such as wind turbines, depend on deep foundation systems.
+• Renewable energy systems depend on deep foundations

 • Foundation instability